 Kodak Ektar 100

-Kodak’s Ektar 100 is a flat-out professional grade film known for its fine grain from that 100 ISO rating.
-Lots of detail is captured and retained, making it a favorite for landscape photographers.
+Kodak’s Ektar 100 is a flat-out professional grade film, known for its fine grain thanks to its 100 ISO rating.
+It captures and retains tons of detail, making it a favorite for landscape photographers.
 As lovely as the high quality capture is, 100 ISO is limiting in low light scenarios – so metering needs to be perfect.
-It’s a great alternative to Cinestill 50D due to its finer grain and detail qualities.
+It’s a great alternative to CineStill 50D due to its finer grain and detail qualities.

-Wondering how it compares other Kodak films, like Portra?
-Check out our blog post comparing the differences between Ektar 100 and Portra 400 & 160!
+Curious about how it compares other Kodak films like Portra?
+Check out our guide comparing the differences between Ektar 100 vs. Portra 400 & 160!

 Check out Kodak Ektar 100: